wesaustin/wesaustin.github.io/water_data.md

 ## Disclaimer:
-This page links to publicly-available data; it is not an endorsement of any product or advocacy for any organization.
+This page links to publicly-available data.
+It is not an endorsement of any product, it does not advocacate for any organization, and it provides no warranty for the suitability of use of the above information for any specific purpose.